apapoudakis/myshell/README.md

 - Batch mode

 ## Basic functions of code:
+- main() : main starts interactive or batch mode based on the number of arguments

 - interactive() : reads the command from the user

 - batch() : reads the batchfile line by line